-Southern West Virginia Community and Technical College and the School of Career and Technical Studies - Departments of Allied Health and Nursing are committed to safeguarding the health and safety of community members and maintaining a drug-free environment.
-In order to uphold the highest standard of care, the School of Career and Technical Studies will conduct a drug screen test for all students admitted to Allied Health and Nursing Programs.
+Southern West Virginia Community and Technical College and the Division of Allied Health and Nursing - Departments of Allied Health and Nursing are committed to safeguarding the health and safety of community members and maintaining a drug-free environment.
+In order to uphold the highest standard of care, the Division of Allied Health and Nursing will conduct a drug screen test for all students admitted to Allied Health and Nursing Programs.

-The alcohol and drug screen must occur at a date, time, and by a laboratory approved by the School of Career and Technical Studies.
-The type of specimen is at the discretion of the School of Career and Technical Studies and the testing agency.
+The alcohol and drug screen must occur at a date, time, and by a laboratory approved by the.
+The type of specimen is at the discretion of the Division of Allied Health and Nursing and the testing agency.
 It is the student's responsibility to determine from their physician whether prescribed medications may affect program performance and to disclose a list of medications prior to testing.
 The student must have a current prescription for that drug in the nursing program file.
 A current prescription means one issued by a licensed provider, to the student, within the twelve (12) months prior to testing.